 For larger system capacities, or for higher system pressures, AES has developed, and received national and international patents for, a Piston Operated Mixer (POM).
 This mixer utilizes very simple, yet extremely effective components, making this mixer the easiest to operate, most reliable, easiest to control, and most stable mixer on the market today.
 It combines the advantages of "floating orifice" type mixers and "proportional blenders" in one compact unit.

 Regardless of the type vaporizer and mixer, a standby system can be designed for the requirements of a small user, and equally well for the requirements of large industrial and utility users.
 It can also be equipped with a variety of options and accessories, including fully automatic gas properties control, integration into Plant Control and Monitoring Systems, and Remote Monitoring and Operation.

 In times of uncertain oil prices and supplies, a standby system should be considered by all natural gas users.
 A simple analogy is that - we keep a spare tire for our automobile in the event of a flat - a standby system is a spare fuel supply in the event natural gas is interrupted or demand cannot be met.

 For most users, however, standby systems for natural gas offer the opportunity to take advantage of steep discounts their gas utilities offer to customers who switch to an "interruptible rate".
-To learn more about interruptible rates and how they can pay for a standby system in very short periods of time, and thereafter continuously contribute to "the bottom line" of business, click on this link, or call Alternate Energy Systems at +1 770 487 8596.
+To learn more about interruptible rates and how they can pay for a standby system in very short periods of time, and thereafter continuously contribute to "the bottom line" of business, call Alternate Energy Systems at +1 770 487 8596.